 2018 NFL Betting Futures: Saints, Falcons Almost Even on NFC South Odds

 The New Orleans Saints ended a two-year streak of the NFC South winner advancing to the Super Bowl last January when they fell to the Minnesota Vikings 29-24 on a miracle play in the Divisional Round of the playoffs.
-Regardless, the Saints are +180 favorites (bet $100 to win $180) to repeat as division winners this season over the 2016 NFC South champion Atlanta Falcons (+185) are right there in the sportsbooks’ NFC South odds.
+Regardless, the Saints are +180 favorites (bet $100 to win $180) to repeat as division winners this season.
+The 2016 NFC South champion Atlanta Falcons (+185) are right there in the sportsbooks’ NFC South odds.

 If Minnesota wide receiver Stefon Diggs does not score on the final play, maybe New Orleans would have beaten the Philadelphia Eagles in the NFC Championship Game and New England Patriots in the Super Bowl.
 Fans and bettors alike will never know, but the Saints are not worrying about that right now.
-Instead, they are trying to figure out how they can make one more deep postseason run with future Hall of Fame quarterback Drew Brees, who needs just 1,496 passing yards to break Peyton Manning’s NFL record of 71,940.
+Instead, they are trying to figure out how they can make one more deep postseason run with future Hall of Fame quarterback Drew Brees.
+The former Super Bowl MVP needs just 1,496 passing yards to break Peyton Manning’s NFL record of 71,940.
 Brees should top 72,000 halfway through the season.

-New Orleans will give second-year running back Alvin Kamara an expanded role with Mark Ingram on the shelf for the first four games due to a suspension for violating the league’s banned substance policy.
+New Orleans will give second-year running back Alvin Kamara an expanded role early on.
+This is because Mark Ingram is suspended for the first four games for violating the league’s banned substance policy.
 Kamara was the NFL Offensive Rookie of the Year odds favorite last season, although Houston’s Deshaun Watson made a push before he got hurt.
-He should thrive in Ingram’s absence to help Brees balance the offense while the defense is expected to improve as well, making the Saints the team to beat.
+He should thrive in Ingram’s absence to help Brees balance the offense.
+Meanwhile, the defense is expected to improve as well, making the Saints the team to beat.

-The Tampa Bay Buccaneers have posted losing records in six of the past seven seasons, and they will be without quarterback Jameis Winston for the first three games because he violated the NFL’s personal conduct policy.
-The Buccaneers are +900 to win the division for the first time since 2007, with 35-year-old veteran quarterback Ryan Fitzpatrick becoming a key figure in place of Winston.
-Fitzpatrick will attempt to navigate through a tough early slate, starting with a visit to the Saints before hosting the defending Super bowl champion Philadelphia Eagles and Pittsburgh Steelers.
+The Tampa Bay Buccaneers have posted losing records in six of the past seven seasons.
+They will also be without quarterback Jameis Winston for the first three games because he violated the NFL’s personal conduct policy.
+The Buccaneers have NFC South odds of +900 to win the division for the first time since 2007.
+However, 35-year-old veteran quarterback Ryan Fitzpatrick has become a key figure in place of Winston.
+Fitzpatrick will attempt to navigate through a tough early slate.
+The Panthers kick off with a visit to the Saints.
+Then, they’ll host the defending Super Bowl champion Philadelphia Eagles and Pittsburgh Steelers.